Karl Theodor Menke

 Karl Theodor Menke (13 September 1791 – 1861) was a German malacologist and balneologist who was a native of Bremen.
 He is remembered for his research on snails.

 Menke studied medicine at the University of Göttingen (with Promotion in 1814), and worked as a physician at the spa in Bad Pyrmont.
-In 1831 he was elected a member of the Academy of Sciences Leopoldina.
-In 1844 he founded the journal Zeitschrift für Malakozoologie (from 1854 titled Malakozoologische Blätter).
+In 1831, he was elected a member of the Academy of Sciences Leopoldina.
+In 1844, he founded the journal Zeitschrift für Malakozoologie (from 1854 titled Malakozoologische Blätter).
 With Ludwig Karl Georg Pfeiffer (1805—1877), he was editor of the magazine.

-During his lifetime, Menke amassed a large collection of snail shells, which were purchased by dealer M.J.
-Landauer of Frankfurt after his death.
+During his lifetime, Menke amassed a large collection of snail shells, which were purchased by dealer M. J. Landauer of Frankfurt after his death.

-The sea snail species; Cerithium menkei and Natica menkeana are named in honor of Menke.

-Also in 1843, Menkea a genus of flowering plants from Australia, belonging to the family Brassicaceae was published and named in his honour.
+The sea snail species Cerithium menkei and Natica menkeana are named in honor of Menke.
+In 1843, Menkea a genus of flowering plants from Australia, belonging to the family Brassicaceae was published and named in his honour.